Environmental migration? An overview of the literature

 \section{Systematic review}

 This section reports the different phases of the systematic review.
 We do it schematically to facilitate the understanding of the proposed procedure.

-\paragraph{Setting the boundaries.} This first step provides the most comprehensive sample of economic contributions on the relationship between climatic variations (and natural hazard) and human mobility, in all its different forms.
+- \textit{Setting the boundaries of the literature.} This first step provides the most comprehensive sample of economic contributions on the relationship between climatic variations (and natural hazards) and human mobility, in all its different forms.
 We implement a systematic review aimed at mapping the body of literature and defining the boundaries of our focus.
 Systematic reviews have become highly recommended to conduct bibliographic overviews of specific literature because they provide a tool to report a synthesis of the state of the art of a field through a structured and transparent methodology \citep{page2021prisma}.
-To allow for comparability with previous meta-analyses and reviews, we also add to our sample all articles included in two recent meta-analyses, \cite{hoffmann2020meta} and \cite{beine2019}.
+To allow for comparability with previous MA and reviews, we also add to our sample all articles included in two recently published MA, \cite{hoffmann2020meta} and \cite{beine_jeusette_2021}\footnote{\ A detailed table highlighting specific studies featured in other meta-analyses, along with their citations, that have been reviewed in our study is provided in the Supplementary material, Section A.}.
 We begin with the definition of the research question and the main keywords, to gather and collect data in a sample of contributions.
 After the definition of inclusion and exclusion conditions, we proceed with a screening by title to exclude off-topic contributions and then to a screening of the text to assure the uniformity of contributions.
 The resulting sample is then the object of a preliminary bibliometric analysis.